tfjiao/clean-orphaned-pods/README.md

 # clean-orphaned-pods
-delete orphaned pods in kubernetes node
+delete orphaned pods in kubernetes node.
 # usage
-This script should be run as root privilege
+This script should be run as root privilege.